Medical Specialty Extrusions

 Single and Multi-Lumens

 Lumens provide working channels within minimally invasive devices through which fluids or other devices pass.
 These can be medical tubing solutions with extremely narrow lumens used in neurovascular devices, or relatively large passageways for laparoscopy devices.
-Tekni-Plex Medical is capable of producing single lumen tubes with diameters as small as 0.008 inches and as large as 0.480 inches.
+Tekni-Plex Healthcare is capable of producing single lumen tubes with diameters as small as 0.008 inches and as large as 0.480 inches.

 Multiple lumens are commonly used in interventional devices to allow for multiple fluid channels, accommodate multiple small-diameter medical devices, or both.
 These lumens come in a wide variety of shapes, from circular channels for guide wires to ‘D’ configurations used in peripherally inserted central catheters (PICC lines).
-Tekni-Plex Medical has produced small catheters with more than 17 lumens.
+Tekni-Plex Healthcare has produced small catheters with more than 17 lumens.

 With decades of experience manufacturing extruded small-diameter medical tubing, we have established an extensive library of mandrels and dies.
 These have proven to be invaluable for creating rapid prototypes to accelerate time-to-market for medical device brand customers.